gagle/node-binary-reader/README.md

 <a name="Reader"></a>
 __Reader__

 The reader uses a fluent interface.
 The way to go is to chain the operations synchronously and, after all, close the file.
 They will be executed in series and asynchronously.
-If any error occurs an `error` event is fired, the pending tasks are cancelled and the file is automatically closed.
+If any error occurs, an `error` event is fired, the pending tasks are cancelled and the file is automatically closed.

 The `read()` and `seek()` functions receive a callback.
 This callback is executed when the current operation finishes and before the next one.
 If you need to stop executing the subsequent tasks because you've got an error or by any other reason, you must call to [cancel()](#reader_cancel).
 You cannot call to [close()](reader_close) because the task will be enqueued and what you need is to close the file immediately.
 For example: